yan-soon/tp/docs/DeveloperGuide.md

 Step 7. `LogicManager` executes the newly created `DeleteCommand`.

 Step 8.
-The target module to be deleted is retrieved, if it exists in the Current Modules of GradPad.
+The target module to be deleted is retrieved, if it exists in the Completed Modules of GradPad.

 Step 9.
 The `Model` is then updated by removing the target module.